Jumio/mobile-sdk-ios/docs/transition_guide.md

 * glare

 ## 4.0.0

+#### Authentication
+ℹ️&nbsp;&nbsp;__As of version 4.0.0 and onward, the SDK can only be used in combination with Jumio KYX or Jumio API v3.
+API v2 as well as using API token and secret to authenticate against the SDK will no longer be compatible.__

 #### Cocoapods
 Please refer to the [Integration section](integration_guide.md#integration) of our guides for a detailed description of all Cocoapods and framework changes.